Why you need to consider localization before you launch your online store

 Depending on your online store offer and growth strategy, your group of international users will consist of different nationalities and languages.

 So, before your online store launches remember to determine the countries and regions you want to target.
-Even if your website will be localised and adapted to other languages at a later time, for example a few months after the launch.
+Even if your website will be localized and adapted to other languages at a later time, for example a few months after the launch.

 The reason behind this strategy is simple.